Saw IV: Soundtrack

-"Saw IV (Music From And Inspired By Saw IV)" was released on October 23, 2007, by Artists' Addiction Records.
+Saw IV (Music from and Inspired by Saw IV) was released on October 23, 2007, by Artists' Addiction Records.
 The film's theme song "I.V." was written by Yoshiki and performed by the rock group X Japan.

 Home media

-The DVD and Blu-ray was released on January 22, 2008 by Lionsgate Home Entertainment.
+The DVD and Blu-ray was released on January 22, 2008, by Lionsgate Home Entertainment.
 It grossed $32.7 million in home sales.
-The film is set to be released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.
+The film was released on 4K UHD in an Amazon-exclusive steelbook on October 21, 2025.

 Reception

 Box office

 The film grossed $63,300,095 in the United States and Canada with an additional $76,052,538 in other markets, bringing the worldwide total to $139,352,633.

 Critical reception

-Saw IV received mostly negative reviews from critics.
+Saw IV was not screened in advance for critics.
+Metacritic, which uses a weighted average, assigned the a score of 36 out of 100, based on 16 critics, indicating "generally unfavorable" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Scott Schueller, writing for the Chicago Tribune, called it "a film as edgy as a rubber knife” and said that "if the terrible craft of Bousman's film doesn't turn your stomach, the borderline pornographic violence will.
 It's disconcerting to imagine anyone enjoying the vile filth splashing the screen."
 Frank Scheck from The Hollywood Reporter said "the famously inventive torture sequences here seem depleted of imagination", but added that "it hasn't yet jumped the shark like such predecessors as the Nightmare on Elm Street and Friday the 13th movies eventually did."

 Peter Hartlaub from The San Francisco Chronicle called it "the Syriana of slasher films, so complicated and circuitous that your only hope of understanding everything is to eat lots of fish the night before and then watch each of the previous films, in order, right before you enter the theater."
 James Berardinelli wrote that "Saw IV functions as a drawn-out, tedious epilogue to a series that began with an energetic bang three years ago with Saw, then progressively lost momentum, coherence, and intelligence with each successive annual installment."

 A less negative review came from Jamie Russell from the BBC, who called it "deeply unsettling; just like a horror movie should be."